FXinnovation/fx-docker-aws-nuke/README.md

 # aws-nuke

 ## Description
-This image contains `aws-nuke` and a custom python script that automatically recreate default resource on demande (Default VPC).
+This image contains `aws-nuke` and a custom python script that automatically recreate default resource on demande (Default VPC, subnets, internet gateway, DHCP options and security groups).
 The image is based on the official alpine image.
 It should be more lightweight this way.

 ## Tags
 We push a `latest` tag on this repository, to run an older version please checkout the different tags.